 Parameters.
-There are two types of parameters: endowment growth parameters and preference/belief parameters, and I summarize the parameters in Table 1.
+I summarize the parameters used for simulation in Table 1.
+There are two types of parameters: endowment growth parameters and preference/belief parameters.
 I estimate the parameters of the i.i.d.
 Markov-switching process for log endowment growth in Equation 10 using the methods in Johannes et al. (2016), and obtain estimates that are close to their results.
 I measure endowment growth using the quarterly growth of services and non-durable consumption from the Bureau of Economic Analysis from Q1 1947 to Q1 2023 and estimate the parameters with a Markov-Chain-Monte-Carlo (MCMC) method (for details, see Appendix G.1).
 The parameters reported in Table 1 are the annualized Bayesian maximum a-posterior parameters among 10,000 parameter combinations.
-Furthermore, I estimate the leverage parameter λ by regressing quarterly aggregate dividends obtained from CRSP on endowment growth and find $\lambda \approx 3.29$, which is close to $\lambda = 3$ as used in Collin-Dufresne et al. (2016) and Nagel and Xu (2022).
+Furthermore, I estimate the leverage parameter λ by regressing quarterly aggregate dividends obtained from CRSP on endowment growth and find $\lambda \approx 3.29$, which is close to $\lambda = 3$ used in Collin-Dufresne et al. (2016) and Nagel and Xu (2022).
 I use $\lambda = 3$ for comparability.